Skip to content

 Is It Hard to Get Into North Shore Community College?
 Acceptance Rate & Requirements

 North Shore Community College, located in Danvers, Massachusetts, enrolls students across a range of programs.
-The school reports a graduation rate of roughly 18%.
+The graduation rate is roughly 18%.

 Can I Afford It?